bjweare/Nadeshiko/README.md

 #### Invalid(?) seeking in chaptered MKV

 > *Some MKV fails are assembled in such a __peculiar__ way, – Hello, Coalgirls – that not even `mediainfo` can determine the bitrate of the video stream.
-Seeking in these files gives different numbers in ffmpeg and mpv.*
+Seeking in these files gives different positions in ffmpeg and mpv.*

 #### No integration with mpv (sadly)